 Federal Housing Administration (FHA)

 The FHA loan program has been helping home buyers since the 1930s, and it’s still going strong today.
-In fact, it is currently one of the most popular Oregon mortgage programs for first-time home buyers (thought it’s not limited to that group).
+In fact, it is currently one of the most popular Oregon mortgage programs for first-time home buyers (though it’s not limited to that group).

 FHA loans appeal to Oregon home buyers who don’t have a lot of money saved up for a down payment.
 Through this program, eligible borrowers can purchase a home with a down payment as low as 3.5% of the purchase price or appraised value.

 The downside of using this loan program is that you’ll have to pay mortgage insurance, which will increase the size of your monthly payments.
 There are actually two insurance premiums required for most FHA home buyers.
 The upfront mortgage insurance premium (MIP) is 1.75% of the borrowed amount.
-The annual MIP can be vary, but for most borrowers it comes to 0.85% of the borrowed amount.
+The annual MIP can vary, but for most borrowers, it comes to 0.85% of the borrowed amount.